-How To Get Free Coffee On National Coffee Day, Because You Deserve It
+Here's How To Get Your Hands On Free Coffee For National Coffee Day

 Friday is National Coffee Day, arguably one of the best holidays, even if it's not one that we get off from work or anything like that.
 To celebrate, many coffee franchises are offering deals to customers to draw them in — whether those deals involve free coffee right off the bat, or only if you first spend money on something else.
 But do you know how to get free coffee on National Coffee Day?
 You can't just go to any old coffee shop to do it, although your local cafe might be participating just as much as the big chains are.

 I'm not entirely sure why Friday, of all days, is National Coffee Day.
 It is one way to celebrate the beverage that so many have grown to love (read: rely on), and Oct.
 1, 2015 was the first official International Coffee Day, according to the International Coffee Organization Blog on Tumblr.
 But if you're a coffee lover, it might not really matter why National Coffee Day happens, just that it does, and you can get some epic deals to celebrate the auspicious occasion.